 Nursing is referred to as the “caring” profession, and nurse practitioners are first and foremost nurses.

 Family Nurse Practitioners (FNP) work on the front lines of healthcare to provide compassionate and quality care to all people, while Adult-Gerontology Nurse Practitioners (AGNP) work with patients from adolescents through adults into advanced age.
-Nurses who invest in advanced education to become nurse practitioners empower both the nursing profession and the patients they serve.
+Nurses who invest in advanced practice and additional clinical hours to become nurse practitioners empower both the nursing profession and the patients they serve.

 Beyond the Obvious Benefit of Enhanced Patient Care